veeableful/tin/README.md

 Install
 -------
-Pre-built binaries haven't been made available yet but if you have [Rust](https://rust-lang.org), you can do `cargo install --git git://github.com/veeableful/tin`.
+Pre-built binaries haven't been made available yet but if you have [Rust](https://rust-lang.org), you can get it from crates.io via `cargo install tin`.

 Usage
 -----